roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

 ## libglvnd

 Vendor-neutral dispatch library for OpenGL.
+The **libglvnd** (OpenGL Vendor Neutral Dispatch) library provides a vendor-neutral dispatch layer for OpenGL and EGL.
+It allows multiple OpenGL implementations (from different GPU vendors) to coexist on a system, enabling proper function dispatching based on the active GPU.

 ```
 git clone --recurse-submodules -b v1.7.0 https://gitlab.freedesktop.org/glvnd/libglvnd.git